babel/babel/packages/babel-plugin-syntax-class-static-block/README.md

 # @babel/plugin-syntax-class-static-block

-> Allow parsing of static block in class
+> Allow parsing of class static blocks

 See our website [@babel/plugin-syntax-class-static-block](https://babeljs.io/docs/en/next/babel-plugin-syntax-class-static-block.html) for more information.